alinush/alinush.github.io/_posts/2025-09-30-univariate-dekart-zk.md

 Once $b$ is an input to the setup, prove and verification algorithm, it should be checked for being smaller than in the setup.
 (Or just check that $b$ and $n$ "match" $L$?
 Could we allow for larger $b$ while shrinking $n$?)

+### Acknowledgements

+This is joint work with Dan Boneh, Trisha Datta, Kamilla Nazirkhanova and Rex Fernando.

 ## References